Kirkwood Nordic Ski Center

 The Nordic Trails at Kirkwood

-The 80 kilometers of groomed trails surrounding the Kirkwood Cross Country Ski and Snowshoe Center are some of the best in the Sierra Nevada.
+The 80 kilometers of groomed trails surrounding the Kirkwood Cross Country Ski and Snowshoe Center are some of the finest in the Sierra Nevada.
 The original course owner and designer was Glenn Jobe, who competed in the biathlon in the 1980 Winter Olympics at Lake Placid.
 It is 20 percent advanced, 20 percent beginner and 60 percent intermediate.
-Novice and beginners always enjoy the trails best suited for their skill levels, and amateur and pro skiers have great fun too at our Nordic ski center.
+All Nordic skiers from novice to professional will have a trail choice suitable to their skill level.

 The Meadow trails are excellent for beginning skiers and snowshoers and can be accessed from vacation rentals from both the East and West Meadows.
 The Meadow System in Kirkwood Village is the first to open each season.
 The course is on mostly flat terrain, but there are a few fun and easy rolling hills.
 There are two 6-kilometer loops.
-The outside loop of the Kirkwood ski area is dog friendly.
+Your dog is welcome to join you on the outside loop of the Kirkwood ski area.

 The Caples Creek System has something for everybody.
 It starts at the Kirkwood ski area, next door to the Kirkwood Inn.
 Winding along the creek, this is the best trail to look for wildlife.
 There are interpretive signs though out the resort, along with warming huts for food and drink breaks.
 There are several loops to explore, including Domelands, from which there is a great view of higher than 10,000 foot Round Top.